 What to Expect at an Audiology Visit

 The first step toward managing hearing loss is a comprehensive audiological evaluation.
 The purpose of an audiological evaluation is to determine the type of hearing loss and the severity or degree of the loss.
-It is important to know the type of hearing loss, since some types of hearing loss are medically treatable by the Ear Nose and Throat Specialist.
+It is important to know the type of hearing loss, since some types of hearing loss are medically treatable by an Ear Nose and Throat Specialist.
 Other types of hearing losses are not medically treatable, but may be managed through hearing aids or other listening devices.

 Knowing the degree of hearing loss determines the appropriate type of rehabilitative approach.
 Mild, moderate and sometimes severe degrees of hearing loss may be helped by traditional hearing aids, while severe and profound losses can often be surgically managed with a cochlear implant.
 Unilateral (affects only one ear) or conductive (involves the structures of the middle ear) hearing losses may be treated surgically or with certain types of hearing aids or implantable devices.

 Infants and young children need to be tested by audiologists who are specially trained in pediatric testing techniques.
 The UNC Medical Center pediatric audiologists are recognized both statewide and nationally for their contributions to the field of Pediatric Audiology.